lilydjwg/swapview-rosetta/README.md

 <span style="font-weight:bold;color:red;">           Ruby_rubinius</span>: FAILED with entity not found
 </pre>

-ChezScheme and Ruby_rubinius are not included because no binary packages available for Arch Linux and the others are [broken](https://github.com/lilydjwg/swapview/tree/master/broken).
+ChezScheme and Ruby_rubinius are not included because no binary packages available for Arch Linux and the others are [broken](https://github.com/lilydjwg/swapview/tree/master/broken) at the time of running the benchmark.